-The following properties apply only if org.apache.hadoop.yarn.server.resourcemanager.recovery.FileSystemRMStateStore has been specified as the state-store in the yarn.resourcemanager.store.class property.
+The following properties apply only if

+org.apache.hadoop.yarn.server.resourcemanager.recovery.FileSystemRMStateStore has been specified as the state-store in the yarn.resourcemanager.store.class property.
-yarn.resourcemanager.fs.state-store.uri

-<hadoop.tmp.dir>/yarn/system/rmstore

-The URI pointing to the location of the file system path where the RM state will be stored (e.g. hdfs://localhost:9000/rmstore).
+Property:yarn.resourcemanager.fs.statestore.uriValue:<hadoop.tmp.dir>/yarn/system/rmstoreDescription: The URI pointing to the location of the file system path where the RM state will be stored (e.g. hdfs://localhost:9000/rmstore).
 The default value is <hadoop.tmp.dir>/ yarn/system/rmstore.